enasequence/read_docs/cli_01.md

     - `-context transcriptome`
 - `-userName`: the Webin submission account name.
 - `-password`: the Webin submission account password.
+- `-centerName`: the center name of the submitter (mandatory for broker accounts).
 - `-manifest`: the manifest file name.
 - `-outputDir`: directory for output files.
 - `-validate`: validates the files defined in the manifest file.